 Yes, of course!
-But let me be honest, this isn’t everyones cup of tea.
-You do need to have an open mind and it can be a bit nerve racking going to stay in a strangers home, but at the end of the day you are getting a free nights accommodation or alternatively helping someone out.
+But let me be honest, this isn’t for everyone.
+You do need to have an open mind and it can be a bit nerve racking going to stay in a strangers home.
+At the end of the day, you are getting a free nights accommodation or alternatively helping someone out.

 Is it Dangerous?

 Just like everything else in life, you need to use your common sense.
 I personally wouldn’t stay alone with a male I’ve never met, unless they had exceptional references from other solo females.
 The website provides a background check for a small cost if you are hesitant.
 Make sure you chose a profile with good references, clear photos and ask for a phone number or a Facebook page you can check out (or creep) beforehand so you can be certain they are who they say.
 These days technology makes it quite easy to see what is real and fake.
 Also let a friend or family member know the address you are staying at.